gear-foundation/gear-wiki/docs/developing-contracts/interactions-between-programs.md

 # Asynchronous programming

-Asynchronous interaction between Gear programs is similar to the usual asynchronous request in using `await` and implemented by sending a message:
+Asynchronous interaction between Gear programs is similar to the usual asynchronous request in using `await` and implemented by sending a message.

 ## Program entry points